 Archaeology & History

 This was one of four ploughed-out round barrows (or ‘ring ditches’ in modern archaeo-jargon) that once existed immediately southeast of the well-known Woodhenge complex, constructed approximately 95 yards away.
-As with others in this field, the site was first noticed as a faint crop mark in an aerial survey photograph taken of the fields hereby in 1926.
+As with others in this field, the site was first noticed as a faint crop mark in an aerial survey photograph taken in 1926.
 When it was subsequently investigated at ground-level by Mr & Mrs Cunnington in August 1928, “no trace could be detected on the surface” of the monument in question—which they described as ‘Circle III’ in their superb survey.

 Very little was found in the Cunnington’s (1929) excavation, as their following brief account indicates: